daviddicken/ReadingNotes/read02.md

 Q) Where does your import statements go?

-A) Very begening of your code.
+A) Very begining of your code.

 Q) import java.util.*
 will import java.util and all of it's sub-packages.